Skip to main content

 First, it is necessary to determine whether you need an SQL or NoSQL database and download the necessary provider from the downloads page or via NuGet.
 You will find provider's source code in the downloaded archive or in our GitHub repository.

-If you use an RDMS such as MS SQL Server, PostgreSQL, Oracle or MySql you have to run the CreatePersistenceObjects.sql script, that creates the following tables in the database:
+If you use an RDMS such as MS SQL Server, PostgreSQL, Oracle or MySql you have to add a command to run migrations, that creates the following tables in the database:

 • WorkflowProcessScheme — all process schemes are kept here.
 The Scheme column contains a serialized XML scheme, the SchemeCode column has the scheme name (code).
 DefiningParameters and DefiningParametersHash columns contain the parameters passed to the scheme generator (feel free to explore the Scheme Generation section to learn how to use them).
 IsObsolete indicates the scheme's relevance: if it's relevant, new processes will rest on it (read the Schemes Update section).
 Other columns contain data for creating subprocesses (read about parallel branches in the Parallel Branches section).